55 Biggest Career Mistakes of Your Life

 - Thinking that once you choose a job field, you’re stuck with it forever

-- Not having an updated resume available at all times
+- Not keeping an updated resume at all times

 - Failing to join associations and groups pertaining to your industry